turingschool-examples/react-router-example/README.md

 We will be focusing on **`BrowserRouter`** which is _A Router that uses the HTML5 history API (pushState, replaceState and the popstate event) to keep your UI in sync with the URL._

-Ultimately it will allow our users to bookmork specific paths and utilize their forward/back buttons.
+Ultimately it will allow our users to bookmark specific paths and utilize their forward/back buttons.

 There are a few more tools we get with React Router that are important to know about: